jakob-r/tudo_environment/README.md

 tudo_environment
 ===============

-all our repositories combined in an unique repository wiht single makefile
+All our Github repositories combined in a collection repository with a single Makefile.

 install
 -------